 The Commit Partnership | Dallas, Texas

 E3 Alliance and The Commit Partnership demonstrate the power of data-driven, community-focused strategies to improve middle-grade math outcomes.
-By addressing equity gaps, implementing comprehensive policies, and centering community perspectives, these organizations are paving the way for a brighter future for Texas students.
+By addressing gaps, implementing comprehensive policies, and centering community perspectives, these organizations are paving the way for a brighter future for Texas students.

 Middle-grade math is one of the seven key outcome areas addressed by the Network — all critical steps on the path to economic mobility.
 Learn more about the importance of this outcome area in the StriveTogether cradle-to-career outcome guide, here.